Tellico Plains, Tennessee

 Tellico Plains is a town in Monroe County, Tennessee, United States.
-The population was 859 at the 2000 census and 880 at the 2010 census.
+As of the 2020 census, Tellico Plains had a population of 762.
 Tellico Plains is home to several communities that include Coker Creek, Belltown, Rafter, Mount Vernon, Rural Vale, and more.
+Tellico Plains is also home to the Patriot Front, the most active white supremacist group in the nation.

 History

 The area along the Tellico River was inhabited for thousands of years by indigenous peoples.
 The historic Muscogee settled here, before moving further south.
 In the late 18th century, the Cherokee settled in this area, displaced from the east and north by European colonial encroachment.

 A United States fur trade factory was situated here between 1795 and 1807.

 Tellico Plains occupies the former site of the Cherokee town of Great Tellico, which was one of the more important towns of the Overhill Cherokee during the late 18th century and before Indian Removal of the 1830s.
 Two important Native American trails met at Great Tellico, the Trading Path and the Warrior Path, which connected farflung communities.